 From a Jewish Perspective:

 Speaking about his Dec.
-5 talk, Rabbi Bayar points out, “Never in the last several centuries have so many countries been facing crises of both emigration and immigration.
+5 talk, Rabbi Bayar pointed out, “Never in the last several centuries have so many countries been facing crises of both emigration and immigration.
 As a historical people, we well know and understand the forces at play that have caused these catastrophic disruptions to millions of families over several continents.
 We will explore some historical parallels and access traditional texts and ethical issues involved in these events.”

 In a third session, this one on Tuesday, Jan.
-23, at 1 p.m., at the Morris County Library, the rabbi will explore “The State of Israel Today: Uniting or Dividing Us?”
-He observes that “Love of Zion and support of Israel have traditionally been uniting factors of the Jewish community.
+23, at 1 p.m., at the Morris County Library, the rabbi explored “The State of Israel Today: Uniting or Dividing Us?”
+He observed that “Love of Zion and support of Israel have traditionally been uniting factors of the Jewish community.
 Though we may have disagreed on specific policies we always came together during times of crisis.
 This dynamic no longer applies to the Jewish community in the Diaspora.
 Current policies have been cause for growing divisions between political and religious groups in the United States.
 We will explore several of these issues and the challenges they present for us all.”